Email confirms Walmart has phased plan to bring corporate workers back to offices

 They’ve added sanitation stations with sanitizer, gloves and masks.
 Additionally, they’ve added touchless devices in shared spaces, fewer desks and extended outdoor spaces.

+If employees choose to work in the office, the company asks they fill out a health screening before entering.
+In Northwest Arkansas, employees must reserve a time slot.

+The company says employees can schedule a vaccine appointment at Walmart or Sam’s Club.
+The pharmacies are hosting in-store appointments for eligible associates.

-There’s no information on when these workers will start going back to offices.
+There’s no information on when workers will start going back to offices.